How to Ace These Common Scholarship Interview Questions

 3. Where Do You See Yourself in Five Years?

 No, this or similar scholarship interview questions aren’t asking your child to predict the future.
-Instead, it’s the committee’s way of determining if your student has a plan or is just going with the flow in life.
+Instead, it’s the committee’s way of determining if your student has a plan for their future plans, future goals, future aspirations, or personal goals, or is just going with the flow in life.

 Typically, creating an answer involves your child considering where they want to be or what they want to have achieved in that time.
-For example, your student may have the goal of getting a Bachelor’s degree and then finding a particular kind of job or finishing their four-year degree and pursuing one at the graduate level.
+For example, your student may have the goal of getting a bachelor’s or master’s degree, attending medical school or law school, and then finding a particular kind of job or finishing their four-year degree and pursuing one at the graduate level.

 Whatever their plan, your student needs to take the committee on a journey with their response.
 Instead of simply saying, “I expect to have my degree and get a job in this field,“ your child should include some of the details.